An introduction to plastic surgical services in Lothian

 Children

-In general all patients under 16 are treated at RHSC.
+In general all patients under 16 are treated at RHCYP.
 However for various reasons a few children are seen and treated at SJH.
 In rare cases, children over 2 years old can be operated on at SJH.

-Peripheral Hospitals
+Peripheral hospitals

 There is no resident plastic surgery presence in ERI or WGH but our department provides the plastic surgery service for all Lothian hospitals and this may necessitate visits to other hospital to see or operate on patients there.
 Most of these will be combined cases with orthopaedics, general surgery, O&G and neurosurgery.